Dorset-Council-UK/qgis-configurable-search/README.md

 ## Usage

+### Configuration
+1. Click the configuration button in the toolbar or go to `Plugins > Configurable Search > Configure Search`
+2. [Configure your search providers](#adding-api-providers) in the **API Providers** tab
+3. Adjust layer search settings in the **Layer Search** tab
+4. Set general behavior in the **General Settings** tab

 ### Basic Search
 1. After installation, you'll see a search panel that can be docked anywhere in QGIS
 2. Use the "Toggle Search Panel" toolbar button to show/hide the panel
 3. Type your search term and press Enter
-4. A loading indicator will appear showing search progress
-5. A dropdown list will appear showing all matching results
+4. A dropdown list will appear showing all matching results
-6. Click on any result to zoom to that location
+5. Click on any result to zoom to that location
-7. Results remain visible for easy exploration of multiple locations
-4. Click any result in the list to zoom directly to that location
-5. Close the results list using the "✕ Close" link or start a new search

-### Results Interface
-The search results appear in a dropdown list below the search box, showing:
-- **Result name** and source provider
-- **Hover tooltips** with detailed information (coordinates, bounds, etc.)
-- **Visual feedback** during search (yellow background while searching)
-- **Error indication** (red background if search fails)
-- **Result count** in the header
-- **One-click zoom** to any individual result
-- **Smart zoom levels** adapted to coordinate system type

 ### Zoom Configuration
 The plugin automatically detects your map's coordinate reference system (CRS) and applies appropriate zoom levels:
 - **Geographic CRS** (like WGS84): Uses degree-based buffer (default: 0.001° ≈ 100m)
-- **Projected CRS** (like UTM): Uses meter/feet-based buffer (default: 500 units)
+- **Projected CRS** (like BNG): Uses meter/feet-based buffer (default: 500 units)
 - **Configurable**: Adjust zoom levels in General Settings to suit your needs

-### Configuration
-1. Click the configuration button in the toolbar or go to `Plugins > Configurable Search > Configure Search`
-2. Configure your search providers in the **API Providers** tab
-3. Adjust layer search settings in the **Layer Search** tab
-4. Set general behavior in the **General Settings** tab

 ### Adding API Providers

+Nominatim, Google and Mapbox searches are available as pre-configured templates (bring your own API key for Google and Mapbox) and can be customised.
+Alternatively, configure any JSON compatible provider using the configuration options.

 #### Example: OpenStreetMap Nominatim
 - **Name**: OpenStreetMap Nominatim